Lucan, Dublin: Early history

-There is evidence of prehistoric settlement in Lucan as the features that attracted early people such as river access, fishing, well-drained soil and hunting were all around.
-There is significant prehistoric activity in the Cooldrinagh townland of Lucan, with early Mesolithic flints found in significant quantities, as well as the remains of two small kerbed passage tombs.
+Evidence of prehistoric settlement in the Lucan area includes sites in the Cooldrinagh townland of Lucan, with early Mesolithic flints found in significant quantities, as well as the remains of two small kerbed passage tombs.
 In the area around Vesey Park, there are remains of a hillfort (Knockanardousk "hill of the high water") that may have been the house and enclosure of an early lord of Lucan in medieval times.
 This enclosure also contained a souterrain, excavated in the 18th century by George Petrie and of which, some of the finds are in the National Museum of Ireland.
 Another notable archaeological site is St Finian's Esker church and graveyard, which is listed by both the National Monuments Service and the National Inventory of Architectural Heritage.
 There are two other medieval churches in Lucan also; the Church of the Blessed Virgin, Lucan village (an enclosed gated graveyard & medieval church site with attached chantry or tower house, and the medieval parish church of Aderrig, Lucan, off Tubber Lane.

 Sarsfields and Veseys

 When Oliver Cromwell came to Ireland, Lucan was a village of 120 inhabitants.

 In 1566, Sir William Sarsfield acquired Lucan Manor, and the property became closely associated with the Sarsfield family.
-Patrick Sarsfield, the Irish Jacobite leader, was born in the castle that had occupied the manor grounds and was granted the title Earl of Lucan by King James II.
+Patrick Sarsfield, the Irish Jacobite leader, was born in the castle that had occupied the manor grounds and was granted the title Earl of Lucan by James II.

 Lucan House was built on the site of Sarsfield's castle in 1772, by the Rt Hon.
 Agmondisham Vesey, who was descended from the Sarsfield family.
 The circular ground floor dining room is said to have been an inspiration for the Oval Office of the White House.
 The decorative plasterwork was carried out by Michael Stapleton.
-Over the years, the house passed out of the Vesey family and, since 1942, has been the residence of the Italian ambassador to Ireland.
-On the grounds of the house is the spa, the waters of which attracted people to the town in previous times.
+Over the years, the house passed out of the Vesey family and, from 1942 until 2024, was the residence of the Italian ambassador to Ireland.

-The influence of the Sarsfield and Vesey families on Lucan is still apparent in the area.
-For example, the local Gaelic Athletic Association club is Lucan Sarsfields and a pub in the village bears the name 'The Vesey Arms'.

 Developments

 The discovery of a sulphurous spa in Lucan in 1758 brought the district into prominence, and it became a destination for weekend parties from Dublin and the surrounding countryside.
-Much development followed in the vicinity, and by 1795 a ballroom and a later hotel had been erected.
+Several developments followed in the vicinity, and by 1795 a ballroom and a later hotel had been erected.
 Many of the structures in Lucan village were constructed as part of a large redevelopment around 1815.
 Later, Lucan was a terminus on the combination of tram lines serving Lucan and Leixlip from Dublin city centre.

+Described by Weston St. John Joyce in 1912 as a "pretty town", as of the early 21st century, Lucan's village core "remained largely intact".
+Between 1971 and 1976, Lucan's population increased from 4,245 to 12,451.
+By the time of the 2006 census it had a population of approximately 37,300.
+This growth was precipitated by development of housing estates in the surrounding area with a study, undertaken in the early 21st century, noting a disconnect between Lucan village and some of the surrounding housing developments.